-Delicious, rich-tasting pecans have so many health benefits that they are referred to as “nutrition in a nutshell.”
-The nuts are enriched with many health-benefiting nutrients, minerals, vitamins that are essential for optimum health.
+Delicious, rich-tasting pecans have so many health benefits that they are referred to as nutrition in a nutshell.
+The nuts are enriched with many health benefitting nutrients, minerals, and vitamins that are essential for optimum health.

 - The nuts are very rich sources of several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid and vitamin B-6.
 Together, these vitamins work as co-factors for the enzyme metabolism inside the human body.

 - The nuts are rich in monounsaturated fatty acids like oleic acid and an excellent source of phenolic antioxidants.
-Regular addition of pecan nuts in the diet helps to decrease total as well as LDL or “bad cholesterol” and increases HDL or “good cholesterol” levels in the blood.
+Regular addition of pecan nuts in the diet helps to decrease total cholesterol as well as LDL (bad cholesterol) and increases HDL (good cholesterol) levels in the blood.

 - Pecans are an excellent source of vitamin-E and especially rich in gamma-tocopherol, providing about 25 g per 100 g.
 Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin by protecting it from harmful oxygen-free radicals.